FAQ about the independent restaurant and bar grant program

 Which businesses are eligible to receive a grant through this program?

-All food service or drinking establishments, including restaurants, caterers, brewpubs, food stands, food trucks, taprooms, and tasting rooms, that are not part of an affiliated group with more than 20 locations.
-We expect the SBA’s guidance documents to provide a finer point on who exactly is eligible, but we know their intent is to prioritize restaurants and bars.
+All food service or drinking establishments, including restaurants, caterers, cafes, brewpubs, food stands, food trucks, taprooms, taverns, and tasting rooms that are not part of an affiliated group with more than 20 locations are eligible.
+Franchises with fewer than 20 locations are eligible.

 Which businesses are NOT eligible?

-Businesses that have pending applications under the Save our Stages program are not eligible.
+Businesses that have pending applications under the Shutter Venue grant program are not eligible;

-State or local government-operated businesses are not eligible.
+State or local government-operated businesses are not eligible; and

 How do businesses calculate the amount of grant funding they can expect to receive from the SBA?